 Included in this packet are the forms you will need to fill out and file with the Clerk"s Office to get a Temporary Restraining Order.
 Hand printed forms using either blue or black ink will be accepted for filing as long as they are legible.

 TRO Review: TRO applications are reviewed by a judge every court business day.
-Your forms must be completed and dropped off at the Clerk"s Office, Family Law Division, Room 108J by 8:25 AM in order for the judge to review your paperwork the same day.
-Your paperwork will be ready for you to pick up between 3:00 PM and 4:00 p.m. - Please note, the Clerk"s Office closes at 4:00 PM Monday Tuesday Wednesday and Friday.
-The Clerks Office closes at 6:00 PM on Thursdays only.
+Your forms must be completed and dropped off at the Clerk’s Office, Family Law Division, by 8:30 AM in order for the judge to review your paperwork the same day.
+Your paperwork will be ready for you to pick up after 2 p.m., unless it’s held over for further review.

 You will not be meeting with the judge at this time.
 The judge with either Grant or Deny your Application for a Restraining Order based on the information you have provided in your documents.

 You may drop your paperwork off at your convenience between 8:30 AM and 3:00 PM; however, it will not be reviewed by a judge until the following court business day.